EonTAS/ppc-emulator/README.md

 ![Step Sizes](/testingImages/steps_4.gif)

 Stepsize Limits:
 Minimum and Maximum values of step size were set to 1 and 999 respectively.
 This is intended to be only integers since it is a count of acts.
-I NEED POPUP ERROR IF STEPS SET TOO BIG OR SMALL OR NON-Int
+I was under the belief these limitations came with the `input type=number` but actual code had to be added to validate the values correctly.

 Step size can only be a positive integer, if an invalid value is input, a popup is produced as would be expected.